nysenate/NYSenate.gov-Website-D9/web/modules/contrib/layout_builder_restrictions/README.md

 ### Disambiguation: block types, individual custom blocks, and inline blocks
-This module provides separate restrictions for "CUSTOM BLOCK TYPES", "CUSTOM BLOCKS", and "INLINE BLOCKS."
+This module provides separate restrictions for "CUSTOM BLOCK TYPES", "CONTENT BLOCKS", and "INLINE BLOCKS."

 Restrictions for "CUSTOM BLOCK TYPES" will prevent *any* individual blocks of a restricted type, created through the block library, from being placed.

-If, on the other hand, the "CUSTOM BLOCKS" restriction section is used -- i.e., restrictions are placed on *specific instances* of blocks -- this restriction will take precedence over those defined in "CUSTOM BLOCK TYPES."
+If, on the other hand, the "CONTENT BLOCKS" restriction section is used -- i.e., restrictions are placed on *specific instances* of blocks -- this restriction will take precedence over those defined in "CUSTOM BLOCK TYPES."
 For most site configurations, you will likely use either block type-level restrictions or